clfryer/MM-SNe/README.md

 The submitted suggestions will be immediately publicly visible through the automatically generates Google spreadsheet available at this link: https://docs.google.com/spreadsheets/d/1-ciqF4bwiePiYQ_8mVqaPMvg9GBdB0PVqLY7ltkmvKo/edit?usp=sharing

+## Periodic updates
+We will periodically (every 6 months) update the living image implementing the suggestion received from the community.

 ## Contributors so far